Canada Research Chairs: Equity, Diversity and Inclusion

 If the shortlist submitted does not include a self-identified member of a designated group, the dossiers of all self-identified members of designated groups who have applied for the position must be included, along with a written rationale for not including a designated group member on the shortlist.
 As part of the University Equity, Diversity and Inclusion Action Plan, the CRC Working Group is tasked with refining review process involving the area Dean, the University's Diversity and Inclusion Committee, and the Provost's Office.

-In accord with the CRC Program's Equity, Diversity and Inclusion Action Plan, TRU has been provided a target setting tool: TRU makes public the institution's CRCP utilization spreadsheet, which outlines how many chair allocations the institution has, how many are filled and by which chairholders (with their term end and start dates), type of flex moves used and which allocations are available.
-TRU Utilization Spreadsheet
+TRU makes public the institution's CRCP utilization spreadsheet, which outlines how many chair allocations the institution has, how many are filled and by which chairholders (with their term end and start dates), type of flex moves used and which allocations are available.
+For context, the program publishes overall CRC Equity, Diversity and Inclusion target data.